GoFightNguyen/ADR-Template/README.md

 ## Install the custom item
 Add [ADR.md](./ADR.md) to `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\NewFileItems`.

-Restart Visual Studio if you had it open.
+Restart Visual Studio if open.

 The item is now listed in the __General Category__ of the __Add New Item__ dialog for a solution.